 A MySQL server can accept incoming connections from specific IP addresses.
 By default every MySQL-server listens to local IP address 127.0.0.1, every MariaDB server accepts all connections (i.e. it listens 0.0.0.0).
 You can set up remote access.

 Note!
 This function is not available for PostgreSQL

 Navigate to Cluster settings → Cluster nodes → select a server with MySQL server role → click Edit.
 On the form that will open enable remote access, and select an IP address.

 Note!
 For new installations, remote access will be disabled on a cluster node.
 By default remote access to all cluster nodes with a MySQL database server role, is enabled (IP address will be set to 0.0.0.0).

 Creating a database user

-User creation and edit procedure will be changed in the course of time.
-If remote access is now allowed for the server, where a user should be located, the corresponding checkbox will be hidden on the user configuration form.
+If remote access is allowed for the server, where a user should be located, the corresponding checkbox will be hidden on the user configuration form.

-In ISPmanager Business the APS scripts setup procedure will be modified: if the main role is assigned to the cluster nodes which role differs from its MySQL role, you will get the following error when trying to install an APS, in case remote access is now allowed:
+If the main role is assigned to the cluster nodes which role differs from its MySQL role, you will get an error when trying to install an APS, in case the remote access is allowed.